One of the things you learn very quickly about STIs is all the different ways you can get some infections.

 You should see your doctor if:

-• Your sores don’t heal within 2 weeks
+- Your sores don’t heal within two weeks

-• Your symptoms are severe or so painful that you have trouble with everyday tasks, like eating, drinking, or performing at your job
+- Your symptoms are severe or so painful that you have trouble with everyday tasks, like eating, drinking, urinating, or performing at your job

 How is tongue Herpes treated?

-Tongue herpes can be managed with a combination of antiviral medications and other treatments:
+Tongue herpes can be managed with a combination of antiviral treatments and other therapies.
+To effectively treat Herpes, early intervention is important to reduce symptoms and prevent transmission.

-• Antiviral oral medications or topical ointments: Antiviral medications are traditionally the most effective for treating Herpes
+- Antiviral oral medications: Antiviral treatments are traditionally the most effective for treating Herpes.

-• Over-the-counter topical anesthetics or anti-inflammatory agents: These can help alleviate symptoms if the pain is severe enough to interfere with daily functioning
+- Over-the-counter topical anaesthetics or anti-inflammatory agents: These can help alleviate symptoms if the pain is severe enough to interfere with daily functioning.

 Final thoughts